vgkakade/PySnake/README.md

-Simple trial project to implement Snake game in Python. :)
+Refresh your childhold with Snake game in created using Python and PyGame library. :)
-Looking for a contributor